-Copaiba oil also finds its use in improving medical conditions related to sleep disorder and has also shown to boost the overall immunity system.
+Copaiba oil also finds its use in improving medical conditions related to sleep disorders and has also shown to boost the overall immunity system.

 It has shown promising results in treating fever and in alleviating pain caused by fever conditions.

 Many clinical studies have shown promising results related to the health benefits of CBD oil.
 We are presenting below some of those benefits:

 The study on 8 seizure patients was conducted for 4 long months.
 Each of them was administered with a dose of 300mg of CBD.
 50% of the participants showed a positive response to the treatment.

 This was a big milestone in the journey of CBD and came as a boon for millions of seizure patients across the world.

 Clinical studies on animals also have shown optimistic results when rats with temporal seizures were administered a controlled dosage of CBD.
 They showed a positive effect in curing memory function and also the motor function seriously impacted by their medical condition.

 An open-lab study showed promising results of CBD oil in symptomatic relief in patients with autism.
 All-round improvements were visible and observed in varying degrees in different symptoms including sleep disorders, hyperactivity, and anxiety.
 However, some mild adverse effects were also observed in the case of anxiety.

 A dynamic study showed drastic improvements in the symptoms of autism in children.
 The study was focused on studying the effects of CBD on symptoms like anxiety and restlessness caused by autism.

 Autoimmunity is a medical disorder where your own immune system attacks your body perceiving your own cells as invaders.